Spyware

 • Download and run an adware- or spyware-removal program.
 Links to a number of popular removal and protection programs are included below.

 • Use antivirus software and update it regularly.
-Purdue provides free antivirus software for use by students, staff, and faculty.
-It can be downloaded at the SecurePurdue Downloads page.
+Purdue recommends antivirus software for students, staff, and faculty for personal machines.
+More information can be found via the Purdue IT Service Desk.

 • Do not download suspicious programs, and check programs before you install them.
 Websites that pop up messages asking you to download software should not be trusted unless you know what that software is or unless you requested it.
 Often, choosing the “advanced” or “custom” install for software will allow you to de-select components and you can remove adware and spyware from the installation process.

 • Use a software firewall to help control which applications can send or receive data.
-This can help you prevent a spyware or adware program from contacting its owner and transmitting your personal informationand can also tell you if you are sending that information.
+This can help you prevent a spyware or adware program from contacting its owner and transmitting your personal information and can also tell you if you are sending that information.

 Definitions